RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 13th January 2025*
+ - Fixed issue with group stage matches returning incorrectly in the fixture list
+ - Added an ability for competition emails to only be sent to unpaid entries
+ - Added support for a configurable Player of the Match setting, for own team, other team or either team
+ - Fixed an issue where generating group matches for play each other 4 times wasn't working

 ***App** - 11th January 2025 (1.14.0)*
  - Fixed issue with scoreboard not showing right player names for indivuidual comps
  - UI improvements to fixtures and results screens